Great Tibet Tour Logo GREAT TIBET TOUR ®

 First, incense masters process the raw materials with the "water method" or "fire method", to enhance its medicinal properties and reduce its toxicity.

-Then grind all kinds of cypress branches with water, crush all kinds of auxiliary materials into powder.
+Then grind all kinds of cypress branches with water, and crush all kinds of auxiliary materials into powder.
 Mix all the raw materials made into powder with water and place it for a period of time (time is strictly regulated).

 The third step is to use a horn tool and extrude the incense mud into strips by hand.